akeneo/pim-docs/reference_entities/create_new_attribute_type.rst

 ``src/Acme/CustomBundle/Resources/public/reference-entity/attribute/boolean.tsx``

 If you create a new attribute type, Akeneo will need three things to manage it in the frontend:
- - A model: a representation of your attribute, it's properties and overall behaviour
+ - A model: a representation of your attribute, those properties and overall behaviour
- - A reducer: to be able to know how to modify it's custom properties and react to the user intentions (see https://redux.js.org/)
+ - A reducer: to be able to know how to modify those custom properties and react to the user intentions (see https://redux.js.org/)
  - A view: as a React component to be able to render a user interface and dispatch events to the application

 1) Model
 ^^^^^^^^

-The model of your custom attribute will contains the common properties of an attribute (code, labels, scope, etc) but also it's custom properties and behaviours.
+The model of your custom attribute will contain the common properties of an attribute (code, labels, scope, etc) but also those custom properties and behaviours.
 To interface it with the rest of the PIM, your attribute needs to implement the Attribute interface and provide a denormalizer.

 This is the purpose of this section: provide a denormalizer capable of creating your custom attribute implementing Attribute interface.